Massimones/TPVE_solutions/README.md

 # Description of the scripts (TPVE solutions)
-Matlab scripts to compute Thermo-Poro-Visco-Elastic displacement, stress and strain

-    The two script compute visco-elastic displacement, strain and stress due to a disk-shaped TPVE inclusion
+    The two script compute visco-elastic displacement, strain and stress due to a disk-shaped Thermo-Poro-Visco-Elastic (TPVE) inclusion

     Input parameters are in S.I.
 The scripts are written in MATLAB (2022b).

                    Massimo Nespoli 05/05/2023